 “Prospects want to feel like they won,” Wernke says, “like they had a hand in the decision – if not the upper hand.
 Here’s how to get them to feel good about you telling them what they need to buy.

 “When we get to the negotiation phase, I transition from ‘bad guy’ to ‘good guy’.
 The ‘bad guy’ helps them understand their problem.
 And now they need to feel good about the purchase, so I become an advocate.
 I say ‘we’ a lot: Not I or you; it’s we:

 “We’re both interested in getting you [SOLUTION X].
 My company’s product will help to solve your problem.
 I’m just the guy who’s on your side, trying to get you what you want.”

 What you’re really saying is, “Our goals align here.
 It’s not me trying to get as much money as possible from you.
 I’m an advocate on your behalf.”

 When you have nothing else, Director of Sales Sean Duncan says, “A really simple end of month approach is just to ask them if a deal is possible.

-For example: “John, our month-end is Friday.
+“John, our month-end is Friday.
 Is it in the realm of possibility that we close a deal by then, and bring you onboard this month?”